 Port 1 has a temperature sensor attached that provides a 4-20mA output.
 One channel has been allocated to this port (in this case, Channel 1).
-The option exists to effectively calibrate a sensor at one measurement value by providing a trim to the current measurement using the "Analogue trim %".
+The option exists to effectively calibrate a sensor at one measurement value by providing a trim to the current measured using the "Analogue trim %".
 This could be useful when changing a sensor that returns a slightly different value for the same quantity measured, such as changing a frost sensor.
-The "Instantaneous" option provides one value at the time of the sample, ignoring other values that may exist between samples.
+The instantaneous option provides 1 value returned during the sample and ignores other values that may exist between samples.

 Port 2 has a pressure sensor attached that provides a 4-20mA output.
-The "Stats (Avg, Max, Min) option allocates 3 channels (provided at least 3 channels have been allocated) to provide these values measured during the sample interval, set by the sample rate of the logger clock.
-Nine channels have been allocated, so this reserves Channels 5 through 10.
+The "Stats (Avg, Max, Min) option allocates 3 channels (provided at least 3 channels have been allocated) to provide these values measured during the sample interval set by the sample rate of the logger clock.
+9 channels have been allocated in case other sensors are added at a later stage.
+This reserves Channels 5 through 10.
+Note that these reserved channels may be allocated to any of Ports 2, 3 and 4 at a later stage as long as all 9 channels are accounted for.